 In this case, the triangle-shaped stamp was used.
 Hold it on the sides and be careful not to drop it.

 Then gently press the potato stamp on top of the paper.
 Press evenly.
-And let it stay there for a bit for good measure.
+And let it stay there for a bit a few seconds.

-And lift the stamp out of the paper.
+Lift the stamp out of the paper.
 There you have it after - a blue triangle.
-Next, you'll be shown a different way to apply the paint.

-Instead of pouring paint on top of the paper plate and then dipping the potato on it, paint the potato on the side.
-The star and orange paint were chosen for this example.
+Instead of pouring paint on top of the paper plate and then dipping the potato on it, paint it on the side, so all stamp surfaces are fully covered.
+The potato star stamp and orange paint were chosen for this example.

 Completely paint the star with orange paint.